alexolinux/node-dockgen/README.md

 CMD ["python", "app.py"]
 ```

-5. A Basic Dockerfile will be generated based on your input, and you will see the generated Dockerfile on the page.

 6. A popup message will notify you that the Dockerfile has been generated in the project folder.